dariusz-piekarz/Machine-Learning-Projects/README.md

 # 2. MNIST classification

-Well know Machine Learning data set is MNIST (available in Scikit-Learn).
-This time this is not a binary classification, but multiclass classification.
+Well-known Machine Learning dataset is MNIST (available in Scikit-Learn).
+This time this is not a binary classification, but multiclass one.